HJLebbink/asm-dude/README.md

 * ~~Documentation for opcodes.
 Hit F12 to get full official documentation of the selected opcode~~.
 * ~~Proper Register Highlighting.
 E.g. When you select GPR rax, GPR al is also highlighted.~~
 * ~~No code completion in remarks.~~
 * ~~Improved syntax highlighting.
 Add label highlights.~~
 * ~~Code completion for labels in jumps.
 Provide a list of existing labels from which one can choose.~~
+* ~~Support for segment registers.~~
 * Label rename assistance.
 * Create new file item with .asm extension.
 * Label analysis.
 When jumping to a label, check if the label exists.
 Check if labels are unique.
-Provide error squiggles (with AuthoringSink.AddError) if something is wrong.
+Provide error squiggles if something is wrong.
 * Code folding for documentation blocks.
 * Add syntax highlighting for AT&T syntax.
 * Colored tooltips.
 Syntax highlighting in quickinfo tooltips.